-For NLMK Belgium, based on the results of the differential pricing analysis, Commerce preliminarily finds that 64.13 percent of the value of U.S. sales pass the Cohen's d test,18 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test.19 Thus, for this preliminary determination, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for NLMK Belgium.
+For NLMK Belgium, based on the results of the differential pricing analysis, Commerce preliminarily finds that 53.99 percent of the value of U.S. sales pass the Cohen's d test 18 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+However, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
+Thus, for this preliminary determination, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for NLMK Belgium.

-C. Product Comparisons
+E. Product Comparisons